goshevs/rpca_imputation_tutorial/README.md

 # RPCA Imputation Tutorial

 ## About this repo
-This is a collaborative effort between RPCA and RS to create robust training material on imputation for incoming RPCA researchers.
+This repo contains materials resulting from a collaborative effort between RPCA and RS to create robust training on imputation for incoming RPCA researchers.

+## Contents of the repo

+The primary files in this repo are:

+* `rpca-imputation-tutorial.stmd`: tutorial in Stata markstat format
+* `compile.do`: file for compiling the tutorial and organizing the repo

+An html version of the tutorial is located in directory `output`.
+Directory `assets` contains a customized version of markstat.css.

 ## Tutorial content (preliminary)